Our history

 2023

-Türkiye-Syria earthquake and the war in Sudan
+Türkiye-Syria earthquakes and the war in Sudan

 2022

-The war in Ukraine and Norman Foster Foundation
+The war in Ukraine and Norman Foster Foundation partnership

 2020

-Covid-19 and launch of Structure
+COVID-19 and launch of Structure

 2019